 Following detainment at the Kočevje police station (SLO) the group was transported to the Croatian border.
 There, two white police vans with no windows or seat belts took the fourteen men on into the interior.
 The temperature was extremely hot inside the van.
 The male officer driving made many fast turns, often throwing the respondent off the bench in the back of the van.
 During the six-seven hour trip inside the van the respondent vomited three times.
 The respondent reports that other members of the group vomited “the whole time.”

 The vans arrived at a police station in Croatia.
 At the police station the group was detained a second time.
 Respondents arrived before sunset, having left from detention in Slovenia at mid afternoon.
 At the Croatian police station the respondents were denied water, food, and access to toilets.
 There was no translator present.

 The entire group had their shoes taken and two power banks were also confiscated.
 A total of 117 euros were taken from the respondent’s bag and pockets.
-The euros were then put into the pockets of one Croatian authority.
+The euros were then put into the pockets of one alleged Croatian authority.
 Phones were taken by the officers and broken using batons so that the screens were cracked and the back of the phone was no longer attached.
-All other personal belongings were laid into a pile and set on fire by the Croatian police.
+All other personal belongings were laid into a pile and set on fire by what was described as Croatian police.
 The respondent was forced to watch his belongings burn.

 “Running (was) scary.
 I don’t know what direction… only running.”